BRM Review

 BRM Parawing Review: Full Guide for 2026

 BRM is the brand that started parawing foiling.
 When Greg Drexler released the Maliko V1 in August 2024, it launched an entirely new category of water sport.
-The lineup has shifted significantly in 2026: the new S3 Single Skin Parawing arrived as the flagship on 30 April 2026, the Maliko 2 has been discontinued, and the legacy Kanaha, Ka’a, and Paia are all now running at around 35% off as BRM clears stock.
+The lineup has shifted significantly in 2026: the new S3 Single Skin Parawing arrived as the flagship on 30 April 2026, the Maliko 2 has been discontinued, and the legacy Kanaha, Ka’a, and Paia are all now running as BRM clears stock.

 This guide covers the current range, the lineup change, and how the new S3 and the legacy models compare across pricing and intended use.